microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_ConfigurationDone" class="anchor"></a>:leftwards_arrow_with_hook: ConfigurationDone Request

-This optional request indicates that the client has finished initialization of the debug adapter.
+This request indicates that the client has finished initialization of the debug adapter.

-So it is the last request in the sequence of configuration requests (which was started by the 'initialized' event).
+So it is the last request in the sequence of configuration requests (which was started by the `initialized` event).

-Clients should only call this request if the capability 'supportsConfigurationDoneRequest' is true.
+Clients should only call this request if the corresponding capability `supportsConfigurationDoneRequest` is true.

 ```typescript
 interface ConfigurationDoneRequest extends Request {